 Step 3: Click "Upload a CSV file"

-Next you need to select who your message will be sent to.
-This is done by uploading a CSV file of patients to be contact.
+Next, you need to choose who your message will be sent to.
+This is done by uploading a CSV file of patients to be contacted.

 🔴 Your upload needs to contain the following columns

 SystmOne: NHS Number, Telecom Number (Mobile Number) and Date of Birth*

 (*For SystmOne practices only, if you would like each patient's text to contain their own name at the start e.g. "Dear Joe" then you will also need patient name as a column too! )

 Once you have prepared your CSV, click "Upload CSV file" and you'll be able to select the file from your computer to upload.